 - The Consultation on the final protocols for fallback adjustments was completed and reviewed, and the ISDA concluding announcement was on November 15th, 2019.
 This defines the new protocols, which would apply to transitioning existing IBOR benchmarked transactions – when agreed by willing participants.

 - The SOFR pricing methodology will be “overnight, compounded, in arrears.”
 Not a forward-looking rate.
 Not a traditional LIBOR-like term rate.

-- The SOFR compounded in arrears rate will allow a last-2-banking-day shift adjustment for operational and payment purposes.
+- The SOFR compounded in arrears rate, will allow a last-2-banking-day shift adjustment for operational and payments purposes.

 - These ‘Spreads Adjustments” for the all-in fallback rates will be calculated by the FRB, transparent and be published by Bloomberg, endorsed by FRB’s ARRC and ISDA.

-- The ISDA announcement on these amended benchmark definitions and protocols ‘is expected to be finalized by the end of this year, with implementation in 2020.’
+- The ISDA announcement on the these amended benchmark definitions and protocols ‘are expected to be finalized by the end of this year, with implementation in 2020.’

 - All new ISDA documented derivatives will, by default, pick up these amendments as of the effective date.

 - The Derivatives’ Exchanges (CCPs), have been consistent in their support for ISDA developments, and the critical need to be consistent with ISDA terms and language, ‘subject to their client’s support’.
 LCH and CME will broadly adopt ISDA language and terms.